jcubic/cv/README.md

 # cv

-My resume written in Polish, created using Inkscape.
+My resume written in Polish and English, created using Inkscape.

 ### Build